smashwilson/merge-conflicts/README.md

  * Resolve conflicts by editing in place. :white_check_mark:
  * Navigation among conflict markers within a file. :white_check_mark:
  * Keymap entries for resolution and navigation.
- * Show resolution progress for each file.
+ * Show resolution progress for each file. :white_check_mark:
  * Minify and restore the conflict panel.
  * Save and stage changes for each file on completion.